 Pursuant to Minnesota statutes, school lockers are the property of the school district.
 At no time does the school district relinquish its exclusive control of lockers provided for the convenience of students.
 Inspection of the interior of lockers may be conducted by school officials for any reason at any time, without notice, without student consent, and without a search warrant.
 The personal possessions of students within a school locker may be searched only when school officials have a reasonable suspicion that the search will uncover evidence of a violation of law or school rules.
-As soon as practicable after the search to students whose lockers were searched unless disclosure would impede an ongoing investigation by police or school officials.
+As soon as practicable after the search of a student's personal possessions, the school officials must provide notice of the search to students whose lockers were searched unless disclosure would impede an ongoing investigation by police or school officials.